Sahil312312/systemUtils/systemUtility/readme.md

 # System Utility Frontend

-This project is a **Node-based backend** that provides system utility storing and manupulation by fetching real-time data from the Daemon service.
+This project is a **Node-based backend** that provides system utility data to backend.

 ---